Feliperpvieira/Arduino-Fishing-Game/README.md

 # 🎣 Arduino and Processing Fishing game
 Fishing game using Arduino, Processing and a Water Level Sensor.\
-The idea of this project was to build a fishing minigame, similar to the ones found in popular games, such as Club Penguin and Mario Party, but this time using real water and a physical fishing rod to control it, bringing the virtual and physical spaces closes together.
+The idea of this project was to build a fishing minigame, similar to the ones found in popular games, such as Club Penguin and Mario Party, but this time using real water and a physical fishing rod to control it, bringing the virtual and physical spaces closer together.

 https://user-images.githubusercontent.com/47862856/177642214-8de76fbd-b042-4460-bff1-4337da4aa81d.mp4